open-edge-insights/eii-core/VisualHmiClient/README.md

 Also, VisualHMIClient gets the image blob from the gRPC interface `GetBlob(imgHandle)` from DataAgent module and persist the image in VisualHMI local filesystem.

 > **Note**:
-> * VisualHMI runs only on Python2.7 as our OPCUA Databus Client have support for python2.7 only at present.
+> * VisualHMI runs only on python3.6 as our OPCUA Databus Client have support for python3.6 only at present.

 ## Pre-requisites:

 * Please make sure that the below libraries availability. (either in `ElephantTrunkArch` or yourfolder)
   * DataBusAbstraction Library  (files under `DataBusAbstraction/py` in our `ElephantTrunkArch` repo)
   * GRPC Client wrapper (`client.py` and protobuff files:
+  * For using python DatabusAbstraction py library, run the below steps:
+    ```sh
+    cd <repo>/DataBusAbstraction/py/test
+    make build
+    ```
+    This generates `open62541W.so` in `<repo>/DataBusAbstraction/py/test` folder and also copies the same to `<repo>/DataBusAbstraction/py`.
+    This is very much needed for all opcua clients who use python DataBusAbstraction APIs

 **VisualHMIClient Can be run two Modes**
     * 1. Production Mode - Docker Based Containers